AbraXa5/self-hosted-homelab/README.md

 -   [x] Switch pihole to AdGuard Home
 -   [ ] Add watchdog to automatically update docker containers
+-   [ ] Setup Sonarr, Radarr and Jackett
 -   [ ] Switch to Traefik as the reverse proxy
 -   [ ] Add wireguard configs
 -   [ ] Setup VaultWarden